ai-ku/semeval13-task13/trial_data/README.txt

     - Updated with new task number and Google Group
     - Added new baseline key for trial data
     - Updated task and trial data description

+1.2 - Corrected the output for the jaccard-index.jar, weighted-tau.jar and
+      weighted-ndcg.jar to report the per-word error rates and column headers.
+    - Updated task description

 REFERENCES: